-R_iLBPU as an extension of LBP is very well suited for greyscale images and is a fundamental property of all texture-based methods and possesses rotation invariance property.
-R_iLBPU is capable to analyze only smooth patterns that represent total binary patterns.
+RiLBPU as an extension of LBP is very well suited for

+Figure 5.
+Circular Symmetric Neighborhood for Distinct (N, R) Values greyscale images and is a fundamental property of all texture-based methods and possesses rotation invariance property.
+RiLBPU is capable to analyze only smooth patterns that represent total binary patterns.
 Although it contains the central structure of texture information, but it still lacks the crucial data that is present in non-uniform patterns which leads to deterioration of performance.
 It also tends to lose spatial information gradually.
 Also, the problem with uniform LBP's features extracted from images may contain some of the patterns that need not be necessarily dominant like high curvature edges, crossing boundaries, or corners.

-iv) Dominant Rotated Local Binary Pattern (DRLBP)
+4) Dominant Rotated Local Binary Pattern (DRLBP)

 The issue of rotation invariance in LBP emerges because of the rigid arrangement weights.
 To counter the effects of rotation in the descripted calculation for an image, the rotations should be applied similarly to weights as well.
 Since the rotation angle can't be known.
-Rakesh Mehta et al. [30], proposed a versatile game plan of weights because of the locally figured deference direction.
+Rakesh Mehta et al. [32], proposed a versatile game plan of weights because of the locally figured deference direction.
 The main motive is that the deference direction must possess the same rotation angle as experienced by image rotation.
 And is taken as a reference direction, given by the following equation.

-$$D = \underset{p \in (0,1,\dots,P-1)}{\arg \max} \left| g_p - g_c \right|$$
+$$D = \arg\max{p \in (0,1\cdots,P-1)} |g_p - g_c|$$

 The maximal difference of neighboring pixels concerning the central pixel.
 The technique quantifies the dominating direction into P discrete values.
 Rotated Local Binary Pattern (RLBP) is calculated by performing the rotation of weights as per given dominant direction.
 The weights are assigned as per the deference (which is the dominant direction in this case) in the circular neighborhood.
-In this way, RLBP administrator is characterized as:
+In this way.
+RLBP administrator is characterized as: